32 Children Died In Indonesia Stadium Disaster, Police Chief Sacked - UrduPoint

 "From the latest data we received, out of 125 people who died in the accident, 32 of them were children, with the youngest being a toddler age three or four," said Nahar, who like many Indonesians goes by only one name.

-As anger mounted against police, Indonesia's chief security minister Mahfud MD announced a task force had been formed to investigate and called for those responsible to be punished.
+As anger mounted against police, Indonesia's chief security minister Mahfud MD announced a task force had been formed to investigate and called for punishment for anyone found responsible.

 "We asked (police) to unveil who has perpetrated the crimes and take action against them and we also hope the national police will evaluate their security procedures," he said in a broadcast statement.